-The Bank's head office is located in Tbilisi.
-The Bank serves its clients through 3 branches, 5 service points and 12 Self-service areas in Tbilisi, Kutaisi, Batumi and Zugdidi.
+The Bank serves its clients through 4 branches, 1 service points and 7 Self-service areas in Tbilisi, Kutaisi, Batumi and Zugdidi.

-The ProCredit Bank has one wholly-owned subsidiary, LLC ProCredit Properties, which was formed as a limited liability company under Georgian law on 23 July 2007 with the principal activity of holding and managing movable and immovable properties acquired through auctions resulting from defaults of the Bank's customers.
-The assets of LLC ProCredit Properties take a share of 0.6% of total assets of ProCredit Bank Georgia.
+ProCredit Bank has one wholly-owned subsidiary, ProCredit Properties LLC, which was formed as a limited liability company under Georgian law on 23 July 2007 with the principal activity of holding and managing movable and immovable properties acquired through auctions resulting from defaults of the Bank's customers.
+The assets of ProCredit Properties LLC take a share of 0.65% of total assets of ProCredit Bank Georgia.